Kingerthanu/CPP_CellularAutomata_pt2_DevilsHeart/README.md

 **The Breakdown:**

+  This C++ Program Works With GLSL And OpenGL In Order To Create A Window To Simulate A 2D-Hexagonal Representation Of Conways Game Of Life.

+  This Program Uses A Single VAO, VBO, And EBO In Which Is Instantiated At Runtime Dynamically.
+This Will Hold All The Hexagons On Our Screen In Which Will Represent A Cell In Which Can Have A State Of Either Alive Or Dead.

+  During Runtime We Will Run OUr Algorthm In Which Will Feed Into Each Hexagon A Integer In Which Will Represent Its Offset From The Initial Position In The VBO Where "It's" Vertexes Will Lie.
+This ALlows Each Cell To Have A Single Value In Which Will Allow It To Adjusts Itself (Color, Position, texture, etc.) This Is Also Because We Know Each Cell Will Be Equally Sided So Can "Hard-Code" To Check **n** Vertexes After The Initial One In The Buffer For Even Quicker Updating.

+  The Hexagonal Cell Has A Reaction Function In Which Will Count The Amount Of Alive Adjacent Neighbors It Has By Checking Around It In The 2D-Cell Map.
+At Every Cycle Of The Main Loop, From The Bottom Row, From Left To Right We Will Tell Each Cell To "React" To Its Surroundings.
+This Will Proceed From The Lowest Row Of Hexagons All The Way Up To The Top, Starting At Each Row From The Left-Most Hexagon.
+This Is Very Important In The Update Routine As To Cutdown On Runtime As Well As Space Complexity (Also Because I Like Making Myself Suffer And Learning The Hard Way) I Updated Each Cell In-Place In The 2D-Cell Map.

+  Updating The Cells In-Place Means That Right After Executing Their React Function And Dying Or Becoming Alive The Cell Will Update Its State.
+This Isn't A Major Error And In Many Automatas I've Made It's Been There But Also Gives Some Depth To The Design As What This Bug/Feature Can Do Is Lets Say We Have A Drop Of Water Represented As One Of Our Hexagons:

+  If This Water Was To Flow From Right -> Left, Represented By Turning Off One Hexagon In The 2D-CellMap And Turning On THe Hexagon To The Left Of It.

+  Because We Are Our 2D Array In Which We Are Indexing And Calling Each Reaction Of A Given Cell We Will Index from:

+  0 -> ROW_SIZE

+  Because Of This,

 <img src="https://github.com/Kingerthanu/CPP_CellularAutomata_pt2_DevilsHeart/assets/76754592/19b4d951-4221-416e-9f90-5f5470c25269" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_CellularAutomata_pt2_DevilsHeart/assets/76754592/19b4d951-4221-416e-9f90-5f5470c25269" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_CellularAutomata_pt2_DevilsHeart/assets/76754592/19b4d951-4221-416e-9f90-5f5470c25269" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_CellularAutomata_pt2_DevilsHeart/assets/76754592/19b4d951-4221-416e-9f90-5f5470c25269" alt="Cornstarch <3" width="55" height="49">